Grooming only happens to children and is always of a sexual nature – right? Wrong.

 It is crucial to realise grooming can take place at work, online and socially.
-It is most likely to happen where there is a perceived difference in power.
+For example, drug gangs can groom individuals by enticing them with expensive gifts and then pressure them to transport drugs for them.
+Grooming most likely to happen where there is a perceived difference in power.
 Such as between an older and younger person, or a senior and more junior member of staff.
 Another example is a relationship like that between a landlord and a tenant.
 When somebody is struggling financially or emotionally, they are markedly more susceptible to being exploited.

 Grooming risk to apprentices

 Many apprentices start work straight from school at the age of 16.
 They can be impressionable.
 For example, others might seek to exploit this inexperience with a range of things from extreme political doctrines to pressuring them to partake in sexual favours.

 One of the biggest rises in grooming incidents has been the far-right trying to win the hearts and minds of young people.
 These attitudes can spill off from social media and into the real world.
 Another example is Islamist groups that entice others to perform terrorist acts.
 All of a sudden, you, or somebody you work with, can be dragged into something untoward.

 Parents and employers can lookout for signs that an apprentice is under the unhealthy influence of another.
 Is the victim isolating themselves, not wanting to openly discuss their views, being secretive or displaying sudden changes in mood?
 It is essential to realise that anger and disrespect are also signs that somebody is becoming radicalised.